 - Minors are designated on student transcripts if all requirements are met, including a GPA in the minor of at least 2.200.

-Students wishing to add or change a major or minor may do so by sending an email message from their Sage Gmail account to the appropriate Office of Academic Advising ([email protected] or [email protected]) with their name, ID number, and the new major or minor they wish to declare.
+Students wishing to change a major or add/change/drop a minor may do so by sending an email message from their Sage Gmail account to the appropriate Office of Academic Advising ([email protected] or [email protected]) with their name, ID number, and the new major or minor they wish to declare.
 All academic program changes require the approval of the Advising Office on a student’s home campus.

 Accelerated Undergraduate/Graduate Programs